I’m Starting a Business… Do I Need a Contract?

 Deadline to Register

 The deadline to register relevant overseas entries on the Companies House Register is the 31 of January 2023.
 Any transfer, charge, or grant of a new lease must be put on hold until the overseas entity has disclosed its beneficial owners to Companies House and has been granted the status of Registered Overseas Entity.
 This includes freehold estates and leasehold estates in land granted for a term of more than seven years.
-If the real estate in question was owned by an overseas entity on or after 1 January 1999 and has been disposed of by 31 January 2023, there is still an obligation to disclose the information about the overseas entity and its beneficial owners on the Companies House Register.
+If an overseas entity owned and disposed of real estate between 1999 and 2023, parties must disclose ownership details.

-If no beneficial owners can be identified, then there is an obligation to provide information about the overseas entity’s managing officers.
+If parties cannot identify any beneficial owners, they must provide information about the overseas entity’s managing officers.
 This includes the director, manager, or company secretary of the overseas entity.
 Professional advice may need to be sought to ascertain the beneficial owner.

 Registration Process

-When registering overseas entities at the Companies House Register, an “overseas entity ID” will be issued.
-After this, a UK-regulated agent will carry out a verification check on all the beneficial owners and managing officers of the overseas entity before it can be registered into Companies House.
+When parties register overseas entities at the Companies House Register, the system issues an “overseas entity ID.”
+Then, a UK-regulated agent verifies all the beneficial owners and managing officers of the overseas entity before registering it at Companies House.

 The government has set out an accessible list of agents that can carry out these verification checks.